Chrisstoute/Azure-Siem-Honeypot-Lab/README.md

 ![Verification](screenshots/initial-setup/5-verification.jpg)

+---

-**2. Network Security Group (NSG)**
+# 🔹 Phase 2: Network Security Group Configuration

-Configured inbound rules to allow traffic for honeypot behavior.
+The Azure Network Security Group was configured to allow inbound traffic to the virtual machine.
+This intentionally increased exposure so the honeypot could attract real-world unauthorized access attempts.

+> Note: This configuration was used strictly for lab and monitoring purposes.
+In production environments, inbound access should be restricted using least privilege principles.

 ![Selecting NSG](screenshots/creating-network-security-group/1.%20Selecting%20NSG.jpg)